overhide/overhide-ethereum/README.md

 #   Configuration

-All the configuration points for the app are listed in the *package.json* *config* descriptor.
+All the configuration points for the app are listed in [.npmrc.sample](.npmrc.sample).

-Configuration defaults in *package.json* are reasonable only for testing.
+Configuration defaults in See [.npmrc.sample](.npmrc.sample) are reasonable only for testing.

 These *npm* configuration points are override-able with `npm config edit` or `npm config set` (see [npm-config](https://docs.npmjs.com/misc/config)): e.g. `npm config set overhide-ethereum:ETHERSCAN_KEY  new-value` sets a new-value for *ETHERSCAN_KEY* in the user's *~/.npmrc*.